-In its current state, the overburden materials (i.e., Fat Clay) encountered during this exploration are unsuitable for direct support of the planned slab on grade.
+In its current state, the overburden materials (i.e., Fat Clay and undocumented fill) encountered during this exploration are unsuitable for direct support of the planned slab on grade.
 CFS recommends all concrete slabs on grade be supported by a minimum of 24-inches of Low Volume Change (LVC) material.
-LVC material should consist of lean clay (CL), KDOT AB3, crushed limestone screenings or equivalent.
+LVC material should consist of KDOT AB3, crushed limestone screenings, or equivalent.
 A low volume change material is defined as a material with a liquid limit less than 45 and a plasticity index less than 25.
 The subgrade can be constructed as outlined below.

 - 1. Cut the subgrade to a minimum depth of 24-inches beneath the planned bottom of slab elevation.
 The exposed material at this depth should be moisture conditioned and re-compacted, as necessary, to pass a proof roll as specified in Section 6.1, "Site Preparation" of this report. - 2.
-Twenty (20) inches of a compacted LVC material should be placed atop the exposed slab subgrade.
+Twenty (20) inches of compacted LVC material should be placed atop the exposed slab subgrade.
 The LVC should be placed in lifts no greater than 8-inches-thick (compacted thickness) and compacted to 95% of the maximum dry density as determined by ASTM 698.
-Limestone based LVC material should be compacted at a moisture content sufficient to achieve the desired compaction, and lean clay (CL) material should be compacted at a moisture content between -2 and +3% of optimum.
-Please note, if lean clay is utilized as LVC, CFS recommends it be capped with 6-inches of limestone based LVC to ease construction and protect the subgrade from excessive drying and wetting. - 3.
+Limestone based LVC material should be compacted at a moisture content sufficient to achieve the desired compaction. - 3.
 A 4-inch-thick layer of open graded stone (ASTM C33 or equivalent material) should be placed atop the 20-inches of compacted LVC material to return the subgrade to the original bottom of slab elevation.
 The open-graded stone will ease construction and provide a capillary break between the LVC and concrete slab.

-Based on the materials encountered, 100 psi/in can be used as a modulus of subgrade reaction (k_s) for fat or lean clay soils.
 A subgrade reaction modulus value of 150 psi/in can be used for 20-inches of compacted granular fill such as KDOT AB3, MODOT Type 5 or equivalent.